-Obesity Related Treatment (except as preventive care benefits required by federal law), including Gastric Surgery, or Prescription Drug Therapy for obesity treatment.
-Upon review by the Plan's utilization review manager and/or Express Scripts, exceptions for those diagnosed with "Clinically Severe Obesity" or a significantly high weight-to-height ratio ("Body Mass Index") and certain co-morbidities may be granted.
-Any approved services will be limited to innetwork providers at the PPO network's "Institutes of Quality" (IOQ).

-- 24. Plan Limits.
-The Plan does not cover charges in excess of the Plan limits. - Plastic, Reconstructive, Cosmetic Procedures and Surgeries.
+- 30. Obesity Related Treatment (except as specifically outlined in Lifestyle Programs section of the Schedule of Benefits), including Gastric ("Bariatric") Surgery, or Prescription Drug Therapy for obesity treatment.
+Upon review by the Plan's utilization review manager and/or Express Scripts, exceptions for those diagnosed with "Clinically Severe Obesity" or a significantly high weight-to-height ratio ("Body Mass Index") and certain co-morbidities may be granted in certain medically necessary situations.
+Whether a surgery exception will be granted will be decided by the utilization review manager upon review of a completed bariatric precertification information request form and based on the obesity surgery medical clinical policy published by Aetna, which provides the Plan's PPO network (contact the utilization review manager to request a copy of the policy).
+Any approved services will be limited to in-network providers at the PPO network's "Institutes of Quality" (IOQ). - 31.
+Pelvic floor stimulation (non-implanted). - 32.
+Plan Limits.
+The Plan does not cover charges in excess of the Plan limits. - 33.
+Plastic, Reconstructive, Cosmetic Procedures and Surgeries.
 The Plan does not cover charges for plastic, reconstructive, or cosmetic procedures, surgeries, services or supplies (whether or not for psychological or emotional reasons) for the purpose of enhancing, altering, or improving personal appearance or comfort.
-Limited exceptions may be obtained after first being reviewed by the Plan's utilization review manager, to the extent that the surgery or procedure is necessary to: improve the function of a part of the body that is malformed; or - a. correct a condition resulting from a severe birth defect; or - b. correct a condition that is a direct result of a disease or surgery performed to treat a disease or injury; or - c. repair an injury, but only if the surgery is performed within twenty-four months of the accident causing the injury. - 26.
-Pregnancies of dependent daughters are not covered, including medical complications resulting from a pregnancy, except that the Plan provides benefits for preventive care as required by federal law. - 27.
+Limited exceptions may be obtained after first being reviewed by the Plan's utilization review manager, to the extent that the surgery or procedure is necessary to: improve the function of a part of the body that is malformed; or - a. correct a condition resulting from a severe birth defect; or

+- b. correct a condition that is a direct result of a disease or surgery performed to treat a disease or injury (for example, breast reconstruction after mastectomy, as described in the Rights Under the Women's Health and Cancer Rights Act section); or - c. repair an injury, but only if the surgery is performed within twenty-four months of the accident causing the injury. - 34.
+Platelet rich plasma. - 35.
+Pregnancies of dependent daughters are not covered, including medical complications resulting from a pregnancy, except that the Plan provides benefits for preventive care as required by federal law. - 36.
 Prenatal and Parent Training Classes.
-(These are available to you through your Health and Wellness Benefits.) - 28.
-Sexual Transformations and Trans Gender procedures. - 29.
-Telephone Consultations. - 30.
-Treatment by Household Members.
-The Plan does not cover services of a person who ordinarily resides in the home of the patient. - 31.
+(These are available to you through your Health and Wellness Benefits.) - 37.
+Sexual Transformations and Trans Gender procedures. - 38.
+Stem cell therapy for orthopedic procedures. - 39.
+Transportation and lodging except for ambulances and as described as part of the Cardiac Center of Excellence (CCOE) Surgery Benefit. - 40.
+Telephone Consultations and routine phone calls, except for formal telehealth visits that are a substitute for an in-person office visit with a provider and that are covered as described in the Schedule of Benefits. - 41.
+Temporomandibular disorders (TMJ), except for certain medication management, occlusal splints, mandibular occlusal repositioning appliances, and physical therapy. - 42.
+Treatment by Household and/or Immediate Family Members.
+The Plan does not cover services of a person who ordinarily resides in the home of the patient or services performed by a patient's spouse, parent, stepparent, child, or stepchild. - 43.
 Usual, Reasonable, and Customary (U&C).
-The Plan does not cover expenses which exceed the Usual, Reasonable, and Customary Charge (U&C) as determined by the plan administrator. - 32.
-Virtual scans and virtual physicals.
+The Plan does not cover expenses which exceed the Usual, Reasonable, and Customary Charge (U&C) as determined by the plan administrator. - 44.
+Viscosupplements (injectable). - 45.
+Virtual scans and virtual physicals. - 46.
+Vitamins, (except for physician prescribed vitamin B12 injections, Vitamin D, and prenatal care vitamin supplements), dietary supplements and foods, herbs, minerals, nutritional supplements.